|

 the expanding shopping areas

-more and more crowded with busy pedestrians -
+streets became more and more crowded with busy

-who was bumping in to each other and blocking
+pedestrians - who was bumping into each other

-(The Kings New Square) in the eastern part of
+New Square) in the eastern part of the town called

 - which also includes a maze of small streets